sagivnet/FactsService/README.md

 > Client Side

-- Home Feed With All The Facts
+- Home Feed with all the existing facts

-- User Feed With All The User's Facts
+- User Feed with all the existing facts writen by the authorized user

-- User Can Post Facts To The Global Feed
+- User can post new facts to the global feed and share his ideas with the world

-- User Can Delete His Own Facts
+- User can delete his own facts

 > Server Side